 • Higher exposure of livestock farmers to risks.
 Given that growing cattle in Georgia in light of the abovementioned poor feeding practices, and pasture- and veterinary-related issues is quite risky, the export ban obviously negatively affects farmers who previously engaged in live cattle exports by exposing them to those risks;

 • Lower number of potential buyers of live cattle.
 Since contract farming is not well-developed in Georgia, sales of agricultural products locally are not only sporadic but difficult.
 Many farmers simply cannot sell their products for an adequate price.
 By restricting sales of live cattle to local markets only, the number of potential buyers clearly declines.
 Additionally, the introduction of HACCP requirements at slaughterhouses might lead to the closure of some regional slaughterhouses which will negatively affect demand for live cattle.
 If a local slaughterhouse is not available, the farmer gets a lower profit from sales of cattle for slaughter.

 • Low bargaining power for livestock farmers.
 Restriction to local markets drives the price of live cattle down, which might be good for consumers because meat prices will decline, but producers are negatively affected.
 The overall impact on society – total surplus has yet to be studied.

-These are just a few arguments that should be considered in addition to the potential commercial gains generally obtained when a farmer sells a product with more value added.
-While theoretically raising cattle and selling it for meat should be more profitable for the farmer, one has to consider very carefully, why such an “obvious” opportunity is missed by the livestock farmer, what challenges the famer faces along the value chain, and whether such a policy is the right solution to those challenges.
+These are just a few arguments that should be considered in addition to the potential commercial gains generally obtained when a farmer sells a product with more value-added.
+While theoretically raising cattle and selling it for meat should be more profitable for the farmer, one has to consider very carefully, why such an “obvious” opportunity is missed by the livestock farmer, what challenges the farmer faces along the value chain, and whether such a policy is the right solution to those challenges.